-In this video I will show you how to make use of Tags in Git.
+In this episode I will show you how to make use of Tags in Git.
 This is not supported in Xcode or GitHub for Mac at the time of this recording (April 2014).
 I will also show you how to utilise the Tag/Release feature on GitHub.com.

 Tags are a useful feature if you want to mark versions of your software before you add new features.
 With Tags you can always go back to the code of a release.